 Ready?
 OK! is a fun and inspirational film.
-I really enjoyed watching it as the film has influences from two of my favorite films: Billy Elliot and But I Am A Cheerleader.
-This movie follows the adventures of 10-year-old (almost 11) Josh Dowd (Lurie Poston), who is an energetic young boy studying in a rather strict private religious school and is on its wrestling team.
+I enjoyed watching it as the film has influences from two of my favorite films: Billy Elliot and But I Am A Cheerleader.
+This movie follows the adventures of 10-year-old (almost 11) Josh Dowd (Lurie Poston), an energetic young boy studying in a rather strict private religious school and is on its wrestling team.
 But Josh is not that interested in wrestling.
-He would like to join the school’s cheerleader team and wears a homemade button on which is the face his favorite varsity wrestler.
+He would like to join the school’s cheerleader team and wears a homemade button on which is the face of his favorite varsity wrestler.

 School officials disapprove of Josh’s attempts to join the cheerleader team.
 He is told to ” forget all hopes that he would ever join the team.”
 But then, as the movie continues, the viewer sees how cheerful the young boy is as he doesn’t give up hope.
 He says, “Hey!
 I’m not trying to break the rules – but change them!”.
 Wouldn’t it be wonderful if more people had his attitude?

 The character development in the film is quite well accomplished, as we gradually learn a lot of new things about Josh, his mom, uncle, and even his “artistic” neighbor.
 Carrie Preston plays the challenging role of the overworked mom, who doesn’t have time for her son.
 She worries that she might have trouble at her job as people could decide that she is not “what they are looking for”.
 She also frets that her expectations for her son are not being fulfilled, and her confusion makes her admit that she doesn’t know what to do…or say about him.
 That is until she is told by their neighbor that, to him, “Josh is one of the smartest, funniest, most sensitive little boys he has ever had a pleasure of knowing” and that she is missing an amazing opportunity of being there for him, helping him to be himself – not what others are expecting him to be.